 Apart from this you can also use walnut oil to stir-fry or sauté vegetables in place of olive oil.
 It offers ten times more omega-3 fatty acids than other sources.

-Spinach is a nutrient-dense vegetable that is high in calcium, phosphorus, copper, magnesium, potassium, manganese, iron, protein, fiber, and vitamin E, A, C, and K.
+Spinach is a nutrient-dense vegetable that is high in calcium, phosphorus, copper, magnesium, potassium, manganese, iron, protein, fiber, and vitamins E, A, C, and K.

 Spinach helps to increase mental intelligence and memory, and reduce the risk of heart disease.
 It also controls blood pressure and gives us more energy.
 It is rich in Omega-3 fatty acids.
 370 milligrams of omega-3 can be found in 100 grams of spinach.